Modified In-Person Visitation Expanding to Six Additional Facilities Beginning April 17

 After reviewing the new visitation rules, you may visit the website: https://telegov.egov.com/docrequest to complete a visitation appointment request form.
 Appointment requests can be made online from your mobile device or computer.
 All requests are pending review and approval by the Arkansas Department of Corrections.

 LOWER RATES FOR PHONE CALLS, VIDEO VISITS, AND EMAILS REMAIN IN EFFECT

-We understand how important visitation is for inmates and residents, especially during the holiday season.
+We understand how important visitation is for inmates and residents.
 The safe resumption of in-person visitation is a priority for the Board of Corrections, Secretary Solomon Graves, and both Division Directors.
 We greatly appreciate the ongoing patience and understanding of residents, inmates and their loved ones during this public health crisis.
 While visitation is suspended, we encourage friends and family to remain in contact through phone calls and video visits.
-To help with that, we have worked with our communications partners to provide lower rates for phone calls and video visitation until December 1, 2020.
+To help with that, we have worked with our communications partners to provide lower rates for phone calls and video visitation until April 1, 2021.

 *Please note that you must be approved for regular visitation before applying for video visitation.